SDP bounds on quantum codes

 \subsection{An SDP hierarchy for qubit codes}

-We now formulate a semidefinite programming hierarchy that contains the necessary and sufficient conditions for a state to correspond to a quantum code: the first condition is the projector constraints that guarantee that the state is proportional to a projector.
-The second condition is the Knill-Laflamme conditions, which ensure that this projector corresponds to a subspace with error correction capabilities.
+We now formulate a semidefinite programming hierarchy that contains the necessary and sufficient conditions for a state to correspond to a quantum code: the projector constraints guarantee that the state is proportional to a projector of rank $K$, while the Knill-Laflamme conditions ensure that this projector corresponds to a quantum code subspace of minimum distance $\delta$.